ModelInference/texada/README.md

 # Introduction

 Texada is a research tool designed for extracting patterns from text data.
-Specifically, Texada is designed for mining specifications from program executions.
+Specifically, Texada mines temporal relations from totally-ordered sequences of events.
 To use Texada you need to provide it with at least the following two inputs:

 1. A user-defined linear temporal logic ([LTL](http://en.wikipedia.org/wiki/Linear_temporal_logic)) formula whose atomic propositions are variables.
 We call this a property type.

-2. A text file containing multiple program executions, each of which is composed of a totally ordered sequence of events.
+2. A text file containing multiple traces, each of which is composed of a totally ordered sequence of events.
 We call this a log.

 Texada's output is a set of LTL formulae that are instantiations of the input property type.
 That is, in an instantiation, the variable atomic propositions are replaced with events from the log.
-The output set of formulae all satisfy the input set of executions in the log.
-That is, each formula evaluates to true over each of the executions.
+Each formula in the output satisfies all of the input traces in the input log.
+That is, each formula evaluates to true over each of the traces.

+As an example, consider the LTL property type that encodes the "x always followed by y" temporal relation between "x" and "y": G(x => F(y)).
+This property states that whenever an event of type "x" appears in a trace, it must be followed in the same trace by an event of type "y".
+Given an input log with two traces: "a,b,a,b,c" and "c,a,b,b", then Texada will output the following two property instantiations: G(a => F(b)), G(b => F(b)).
+That is, in the input two traces "a always followed by b" and "b always followed by b".

 Texada is developed in C++.
-The rest of this page describes the steps to get Texada working from a newly cloned repository.
+The rest of this page describes the steps to get Texada working from a freshly cloned repository.
+Texada has been tested on Linux and OSX.

 ### Directory Structure